Today I will talk about an author I like very much. About Ben Carson. I’m sure that you heard about him and the books he wrote.

 Among his achievements as a surgeon were separating conjoined twins and developing a hemispherectomy technique for controlling seizures.
 Both achievements were recognized in 2008 with the Presidential Medal of Freedom.
 (Wikipedia)

 I heard about Ben Carson 4-5 years ago when I was in college and I read 4 books written by him in a very short time.
-I also watched the movie about his life.
+I also watched a movie about his life.

 The books I’ve read are: